Muirfield/pocketmine-plugins/GrabBag/README.md

 Changes
 -------

-* 1.1.1 : ?
+* 1.1.1 : More functionality
   * CompassTP: Prevent teleports to very nearby locations.
 Also, removed suffocation dangers...  (this is traded with a risk of falling from high places...)
   * Added servicemode functionality
-  * Removed noexplosion module
-* 1.1.0 : Additional functionality
   * showtimings command
   * Added the ability to teleport with a Compass.
   * added seearmor, seeinv and get
   * Improved the way how modules.yml is updated
   * added shield command
-  * added noexplosion module
   * removed un-used old code/re-organized code.
+  * Hide IP address in whois output
 * 1.0.0 : First public release

 Copyright